 Accelerate your HPC Applications with Tesla V100 GPUs

-PGI OpenACC and CUDA Fortran now support Tesla V100.
-Based on the new NVIDIA Volta GV100 GPU, Tesla V100 offers more memory bandwidth, more streaming multiprocessors, next generation NVLink and new microarchitectural features that add up to better performance and programmability.
+PGI OpenACC and CUDA Fortran now support CUDA 9.2 running on Tesla Volta GPUs.
+Tesla V100 offers more memory bandwidth, more streaming multiprocessors, next generation NVLink and new microarchitectural features that add up to better performance and programmability.
 For OpenACC and CUDA Fortran programmers, Tesla V100 offers improved hardware support and performance for CUDA Unified Memory features on both x86-64 and OpenPOWER processor-based systems.
 With PGI 2018, you get the best of both worlds — world-class CPU performance plus comprehensive GPU support.

 Full OpenACC 2.6

 PGI compilers now support the latest OpenACC features on both Tesla GPUs and multicore CPUs.
 New OpenACC 2.6 features include manual deep copy directives, the serial compute construct, if_present clause in the host_data construct, no_create data clause, attach/detach clauses, acc_get_property API routines and improved support for Fortran optional arguments.
 Other OpenACC features added or enhanced include cache directive refinements and support for named constant arrays in Fortran modules.